pocket-fox/notes/Literature/resistance-money.typ

 distribution of goods.
 The first person to develop the foolproof algorithm for managing inflation and global economic stablitity is likely in line for a nobel peace prize and a place in history more flattering than Einstein or Napolean.

+#quote(attribution:[page 11])[
+  ...bitcoin is what it says on the box: digital cash.
+]

+...with the caviat that if someone can manage to gain 51% share of the current mining space, they gain absolute control over all transactions, something no modern economic institution could ever manage

+=== Conclusion

+The core argument being levied here is that the world is better off with than without cryptocurrency.
+This is a moot point, as I mentioned earlier, it is physically inconcievable to do away with any cryptocurrency.
+Additionally, so long as there exists a group of people to whom a cryptocurrency holds value, that cryptocurrency will hold value.
+Whether one should invest in or venture to acquire cryptocurrency is a far more interesting philisophical question in my eyes.
+Given that I agree with the author in saying that cryptocurrency is a highly effective tool for the oppressed, it seems the case that one ought to contribute to its continued existence.
+However, it is also the case that the more effective a cryptocurrency is at functioning as a tool of the oppressed, the less useful the currency is as global society progressess (assuming we agree that oppression tends downward through time).
+As a result, investing in cryptocurrency can be seen almost as a form of altruism, though at present it is can be used to make profit.